CKATONY/ST558-Project-1-/README.md

 **This Project aims to accessing data from API, and make some Exploratory Data Analysis.**

-API that is using in this project can be access [here](https://pokeapi.co/)
+PokéAPI that is using in this project can be access [here](https://pokeapi.co/)
 Pokémon is childhood memory for lots of people.